Supporting our customers during the Coronavirus read more

 This Will Fit You To A Tea

-Varia-tea is the spice of life and what better way to spice things up than an indulgent High Tea at Cooke’s Restaurant & Bar right here at the Hotel Grand Windsor.
+Varia-tea is the spice of life and what better way to spice things up than an indulgent High Tea at Cooke’s Restaurant & Bar right here at the Fable Auckland.
 The distinctly British tradition of High Tea dates way back to the mid 1700s with it reaching its prime around the 1920s and 30s.
 Our High Tea menu brings back the classics of that era with treats such as elderflower profiteroles, marzipan cupcakes, delicate wee sandwiches, lemon tartlets and delicious Buttermilk scones with Strawberry & Rose preserve served with clotted cream.
 Join us for High Tea and if you want to add some further spice you can order a glass of Prosecco or even a glass of Champagne to round off the afternoon nicely.

 Where To Eat

 Auckland City is one of the best places in New Zealand when it comes to eating out—rivalled only by Wellington City—and the restaurant choices are pretty amazing.
 There are plenty of things to do in Auckland, but if you’re looking to explore the food scene, our guide below is here to help!

 You can always check out the Metro Top 50 to find yourself a great place to eat out, but we wanted to get more local insight, and provide you with some ideas that you might not necessarily see in your guidebook.
 We’ve put together our top picks for top restaurants in the Auckland CBD, and come up with the following five.